 Pension loan backs present a fantastic financial planning opportunity to temporality release money from the pensions of business owners to help grow the business or help during tough times.

-A SASS pension loan back scheme is a legitimate way of releasing money within your pension scheme in the form of a loan to be paid back.
+A SSAS pension loan back scheme is a legitimate way of releasing money within your pension scheme in the form of a loan to be paid back.
 If this is something you would be interested in learning more about, speak to one of our financial advisors.

 Below, I will take you through an imaginary case study to show how this works in practice.

 David and Rose have a successful limited company.
 They are looking to grow their business and like many other small to medium sized companies, they may be reluctant to get a commercial loan.
 In these circumstances they may be able to borrow money from their pension fund instead.